Francis Edward Pollard, MA (Frank)

 In May 1923 Frank spoke at London Yearly Meeting.
 That summer the family moved to 9 Denmark Road, Reading, which they were later to purchase (March 1928) for £1300.
 This year they holidayed in Switzerland.
 Around this time Frank acted as a member of the 'Copec' Conference Commission on Education, and in 1923 had a large hand in framing the report published under the title Can Religion Be Taught?, later reprinted in Up to Eighteen.
 25 years later this was still seen as "a vital document, with a forward outlook". . . .33

 During January and February 1924 The Friend ran a series of Frank's articles as 'Adult School Lesson Notes;' and in September a front-page review article by him.
 He had front page articles in The Friend again, in January and April 1925.
 From May 1924 Frank taught for a term at Sidcot.
 In 1925 he had the job of marking 400 London General Schools English History papers.
 In July he went out to Switzerland to collect his daughter Caro, who had been there since January for her health.
-The family holidayed at Heugh Folds that year.34
+The family holidayed at Heugh Folds that year.
+In November he was one of the principal speakers at Streatham's Peace Demonstration, his "stirring speech" being amply recorded in the Streatham News.34

 In February 1926 he had a front page article on 'Economics and War' in World Outlook, a supplement to The Friend.
 That month he had mumps, but employed his time productively, working on the editing of the History of Bootham School 1823–1923, which was published that year.
 In April he had a front page article in The Friend, on 'England and the World' , and in June he had a front page review.
 In May he spoke at Yearly Meeting in Manchester, in the report of the Peace Committee.
 The family took three weeks at St Davids, Pembrokeshire, in August 1926.
 In the autumn he had a series of articles in The Friend, on 'The Races of Mankind, and '"The Clash of Colour."'
 In October he had a front page article on 'Community and the State.'
 The family took three weeks at St Davids, Pembrokeshire, in 1926.35